kasim666/MoltiniOSTutorial/Tutorial/index.md

 ##Introduction

-Moltin is a new in the big world of eCommerce, offering a mobile backend as a service (BaaS) for online shops.
+Moltin is new in the big world of eCommerce, offering a mobile backend as a service (BaaS) for online shops.
 Competing directly with established providers such as Shopify, the platform packs a lot of features including order, billing, product listing, inventory and many more, a compelling offering for anyone starting an eCommerce business today.

 If you have used Firebase before, you will be familiar with the concept of mobile backend as a service (MBaaS).
 The platform offers a very comprehensive set of REST API endpoints for querying customer information, updating the stock and making a purchase.
-It may appeal to businesses who are focused on driving the mobile eCommerce market, because lowering cost and shortening time to market may be big factors in success in a competitive and fast changing market.
+It may appeal to businesses who are focused on driving the mobile eCommerce market, because lowering cost and shortening time to market maybe big factors in success in a competitive and fast changing market.

 For this tutorial, I will guide you on how to sign up on [Moltin](http://www.moltin.com) for a free account through to creating you own web store and iPhone shopping app.
-In first part of the tutorial I am going to create a hypothetical electronic gadget store, called "iStore".
+In the first part of the tutorial I am going to create a hypothetical electronic gadget store, called "iStore".
 Feel free to be creative.
 Our customers wouldn't be able to buy the latest gadgets as they have no way of accessing our store, which is why in the second part, we will be creating an iPhone app to sell our products.

 This tutorial uses Moltin's iOS SDK which you can download here:
 [Moltin iOS SDK](https://github.com/moltin/ios-sdk)

 #Part I. Building the Web Store

-In order to create our web store, we need to sign up for a free account on Moltin.com.
+In order to create our web store, we need to sign up for a free account on moltin.com.
 Simply open up your favourite browser and type `www.moltin.com` into the address bar.
 Once you are there, click on `Sign Up` and fill in your name and email address.

 **OR**